anseljh/equity/Series Seed - Term Sheet.md

 ### Participation Right:

-Major Purchasers will have the right to participate on a pro rata basis in subsequent issuances of equity securities.
+Major Purchasers will have the right to participate on a proportional basis in subsequent issuances of equity securities.

 ### Board of Directors: